 Possibly the most important tool of them all to have would be traps for the small hive beetle which is a pest all over the world.
 Beetle traps come in various forms and can have poison, motor oil for them to drown in or diatomaceous earth to dry them out.

 I would recommend placing at least one trap in every hive, I like the Silver Bullet style trap which sits on top and in between the frames.
-Beetle falls in and either drowns or gets coated in DE and dies.
+The beetle falls in and either drowns or gets coated in DE and dies.

 A hive tool will be needed to pry open the boxes and divide the frames when the bees glue everything together with propolis.
 Propolis is a mix of beeswax and tree sap that the bees use a sort of glue.

-There will be times you might need to supplement the bees food with a 50/50 mix of white sugar and water to give them help them grow quickly.
+There will be times you might need to supplement the bee’s food with a 50/50 mix of white sugar and water to help them grow quickly.
 The tool pictured below fits any screw cap bottle and slides into the entrance of the hive.
-I like this type compare to ‘feeder frames’ that sit inside the hive in place of a frame because they can be monitored and refilled without taking the hive apart.
+I like this type compared to ‘feeder frames’ that sit inside the hive in place of a frame because they can be monitored and refilled without taking the hive apart.
 They can be bought on eBay very cheaply.

-For a protective suit you can get a basic one off eBay for $50 or so however for an extra $55 I highly recommend a fully ventilated suit such as this one sold from Hornsby Beekeeping Supplies online store.
-The first hot day you have to do a hive inspection you won’t regret having a ventilated suit.
+For a protective suit, you can get a basic one off eBay for $50 or so however for an extra $55 I highly recommend a fully ventilated suit such as this one sold from Hornsby Beekeeping Supplies online store.
+On the first hot day you have to do a hive inspection you won’t regret having a ventilated suit.